cetz-package/cetz/lib.typ

 #import "canvas.typ": canvas
 #import "draw.typ"

-#let canvas-draw = draw // This is an alias to prevent name collisions
+// This is an alias to prevent name collisions
+// You can use it for importing the module into the
+// root namespace:
+//   #import "@.../canvas": canvas, canvas-draw
+#let canvas-draw = draw